A Basin-Selection Perspective on Grokking via Singular Learning Theory: Background

-For regular models, the loss function is locally quadratic at $w^\star$ which implies that $V(\varepsilon)\asymp \varepsilon^{d/2}$.
-Hence the LLC $\lambda(w^\star)=d/2$ corresponds precisely to the classical parameter count notion of complexity of a model.
-For singular models, $\lambda(w^\star)< d/2$: smaller $\lambda$ implies that many solutions local to $w^\star$ minimise the population loss and that the effective dimension of the parameter space is less than $d/2$ due to parameter degeneracy.
-A detailed, introductory account of SLT can be found in \cref{appendix: SLT}.
+where $\lambda(w^\star)$ is the LLC and $m(w^\star)$ is a \textit{local multiplicity}.
+In regular models, $L$ is locally quadratic at $w^\star$ and $V(\varepsilon)\asymp \varepsilon^{d/2}$.
+Hence $\lambda(w^\star)=d/2$, the classical parameter count notion of complexity of a model.
+In singular models, $\lambda(w^\star) < d/2$: a smaller $\lambda$ indicates that many parameter settings near $w^\star$ either minimise the loss exactly or achieve nearly minimal loss.
+Equivalently, the local effective dimension, as measured by $2\lambda(w^\star)$, is smaller than the ambient parameter dimension $d$ because of parameter degeneracies.
+A detailed account of SLT can be found in \cref{appendix: SLT}.